Mon - Thur 7.30-15.30 Fri 7.30-14.00

 • Second test submerged in 25% concentration saltwater dip for 17 hours

-• Third test 2 x 6 hour cycles in water ramped from room temperature to 70°C
+• Third test 2 x 6 hour cycles in water ramped from room temperature to 70Β°C

 After each test the boards were tested for failure or problems.

 The LED circuit passed on all tests.
 All results achieved were completed with no masking of components and zero light loss in LED opacity.
+The electrical connections were found to be excellent and the coating did not affect the integrity of the connectors.

 So what about the cost of process?

 Since the hybrid film process is masking and de-masking free then the cost per unit is incredibly low.
-This makes the material superior to nearly all the traditional methods of coating protection.
+This makes the material superior to nearly all the traditional methods of coating protection. Β Further, the protective properties of the hybrid coating in nearly all cases is superior to the conventional methods.

 So, you get a lower cost coating with a higher technical performance.